 A recent search term caught my eye, with a visitor looking up information on a bald spot on their cat’s belly.
-Now, we already know there are a number of causes of bald spots, but it should also be mentioned that cats do have bald spots on certain parts of their body.
-This includes:
+Now, we already know there are a number of causes of bald spots, but there are also a number of bald spots which are normal.

-Anus – Obviously it makes sense for this part of the body to be without fur so the area doesn’t become clogged with feces.
+Anus – Obviously it makes sense for this part of the body to have no fur so the area doesn’t become clogged with feces.

 Nipples – Cats have eight nipples in two rows of four.
 Both male and female cats have nipples.